Lawn care not growing

 Aerate the lawn

-Use a core aerator to punch holes in the soil, allowing air, water, and nutrients to better penetrate the roots.
+Use a core aerator to punch holes in the soil, which helps improve oxygen, water, and nutrient absorption.

 Frequently Asked Questions